Who is the Promoter of a Company?

 2. Liability for Breach of Fiduciary Duty: A promoter owes both the company and its shareholders a duty of reasonable care.
 A misbehaving promoter, failing to disclose a source of personal income or a personal interest in a private transaction, can be held liable to account to the company for profits he has made or personal benefits created.

-3. Liability for Secret Profits: A promoter shall be held to account to a company for profits resounding.
+3. Liability for Secret Profits: A promoter shall be held to account to a company for profits resulting.
 Failure to do so would result in penalty consequences.

 4. Liability for Contracts Before a Company Comes Into Existence: A promoter personally incurs the liability for any contract made by him on behalf of the company before its incorporation, but the company indemnifies him against that agreement.

 5. Liability for Failing to Comply with Mandatory Provisions of Law: Promoters should comply with all the legal provisions concerning the incorporation of the business.
-Non-compliance may attract personal liability and such other penalties as are available under the Companies Act, 2013.
+Non-compliance may result in personal liability and other penalties as permitted under the Companies Act, 2013.

 6. Criminal Liability: They can become liable under the Companies Act of 2013 of their country for fraudulent activity or for any false representation made while registering a company or while promoting.